ONE Pallet Project | Easy Potting Table

-I’ve wanted to make an easy one pallet project for a long time.
-I recently got a couple of great pallets from the neighborhood, so for this month’s Power Tool Challenge, I decided to make an easy one pallet potting table.
-You're going to love the projects my friends are making this month!
+I recently got a couple of great pallets from the neighborhood, so I decided to make an easy one-pallet potting table for this month’s Power Tool Challenge.
+You’re going to love the projects my friends are making this month!

 One Pallet Project | Easy Potting Bench

-I used my favorite pallet busting tool, my Duckbill Deck Wrecker (while wearing my steel toed flip flops).
+I used my favorite pallet-busting tool, my Duckbill Deck Wrecker.

-As per usual, I didn’t really have a plan when I started this project.
-I knew I needed a base for the table top, an apron or skirt was the first order of business.
-First, I began by trying to figure out how I could get everything out of the three skid boards.
+As usual, I didn’t have a plan when I started this project.
+I knew I needed a base for the tabletop; an apron or skirt was my priority.
+First, I began by figuring out how to get everything out of the three skid boards.
 I cut two smaller and two longer boards.
-It's better to start the screws to make them easier to drive into the hard wood.
-I used 2 ½” exterior wood screws for the thicker apron pieces.
+It’s better to start the screws to make them easier to drive into the hardwood.
+I used 2 1/2″ exterior wood screws for the thicker apron pieces.

-At this point I only have the four legs attached to the pallet potting table apron.
-I was trying to figure out how I was going to finish off the bottom with a shelf and sturdy up the legs.
-The pallet potting table is quite high, but it makes it more of a comfortable working height.
+At this point, I only have the four legs attached to the pallet potting table apron.
+I was trying to figure out how to finish off the bottom with a shelf and sturdy up the legs.
+The pallet potting table is relatively high, but it makes working at it more comfortable.

-Two of the smaller screws were used in each end of the bottom shelf boards.
+Two of the smaller screws were used at each end of the bottom shelf boards.

 I used my orbital sander to smooth out the boards.
 You can see my shaggy Miss Lulu Mae in the background.